AboNazari/Analyzing-Education-Equality-and-Performance-Trends-in-a-Kyrgyz-STEM-Olympiad/README.md

 Detailed instructions on setting up the environment, installing dependencies, and running the analysis code.

 ## License
-Specify the license under which the project is released, such as MIT or GPL.

 ## Acknowledgements
 Acknowledging contributors, institutions, and funding sources, including any grants or scholarships received.